patchstack/engine-php/README.md

 - ✅ First initial concept and implementation
 - ⬜️ Unit tests
 - ⬜️ Test on many different environments and combinations with other plugins
-- ⬜️ Attach PHP CS Fixer
+- ✅ Attach PHP CS ruleset
+- ⬜️ Write proper readme instructions

 ## Who do I talk to? ##